 On November 20, 2017, Eversource, on behalf of CL&P, filed a two-party IA between CL&P and Woods Hill Solar to govern the interconnection of a 20 MW photovoltaic ("PV") generating facility to be located in Pomfret, CT.
 A November 30, 2017 effective date was requested.
-Comments on this filing are due on or before December 11, 2017.
+Comments on this filing were due on or before December 11, 2017; none were filed.
+This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).

-• D&E Agreement: Pootatuck Ring Bus Expansion (ER18-111)
+D&E Agreement: Pootatuck Ring Bus Expansion (ER18-111)

-On October 19, The United Illuminating Company ("UI") filed a D&E Agreement between UI and Eversource for the planned Pootatuck Substation Ring Bus Expansion.
+On December 7, the FERC accepted the D&E Agreement between The United Illuminating Company ("UI") and Eversource for the planned Pootatuck Substation Ring Bus Expansion.
 The "Ring Bus Expansion" (relocation of the existing line structure and reconfiguration of the Pootatuck Substation into a four-breaker "ring" bus expansion) is designed to address conditions created under certain contingencies in which UI transmission loads could be subject to overloads or voltage collapse conditions.
-An October 20, 2017 effective date was requested.
-Comments on this filing were due on or before November 9; none were filed.
-A doc-less intervention was filed by Eversource.
-This matter is pending before the FERC.
+The D&E Agreement was accepted effective as of October 20, 2017, as requested.
+Unless the December 7 order is challenged, this proceeding will be concluded.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).